 Impact

-A default risk vector grade is assigned. |
+A default risk vector grade is assigned if there is insufficient or no data.

-Having SPF records for all domains (including SMTP servers and those that aren’t configured to send email) is best practice.
+- Having SPF records for all domains (including SMTP servers and those that aren’t configured to send email) is best practice.
 If a company does not intend to send email from a domain, an attacker can still use that domain to spoof email.
-Only domains that are sending email and don’t have SPF records are affected. |

-The number of days a finding impacts the risk vector grade, assuming nothing changes in the future and the finding is not updated with new information.
-Learn why findings have a decay and lifetime period. |
+Lifetime is the number of days a finding impacts the risk vector grade, assuming nothing changes in the future and the finding is not updated with new information.
+This is defined by the number of days a finding will impact the risk vector grade.
+Learn why findings have a decay and lifetime period.

-Duration: 60 Days |
+Duration: 60 Days

 Evaluation